RahulSriv/Bellman-Ford-Modified/README.md

 last time the edges out of v were relaxed, then there is no need to relax the edges out of v a second time.
-In this way, as the number of vertices with correct distance values grows, the number whose outgoing edges that need to be relaxed in each iteration shrinks, leading to a constant-factor savings in time for dense graphs.
+In this way, as the number of vertices with correct distance values grows, the number whose outgoing edges that need to be relaxed in each iteration shrinks, leading to a constant factor savings in time for dense graphs.